lebao3105/libtextworker/docs/usage/newgui.md

 Look for the ```libtextworker.interface.base``` module first, then your toolkit support in ```libtextworker.interface```.
 Can you see your idea there?

-Normally modules in ```libtextworker.interface.base``` are intended to be a skeleton for our existing widgets.
-Whatever it's optional, but recommended to know how your widget should work, for you and everyone else.
-Yeah, the **logic**.
+Widgets inside ```libtextworker.interface.base``` are intended to help other people implementing the widget in their desired GUI as a skeleton, and therefore is recommended.

 The ```WidgetBase``` class is used as a base for every other GUI classes here, has the following: